Accommodation bonds if you entered care before 1 July 2014

 Can my accommodation bond amount change?

-No. Your bond amount cannot change while you are at the same aged care home.
+The maximum bond amount cannot change while you are at the same aged care home.
 This is because your assessed assets are fixed from when you first moved into the home.
-If your assets go up or down, it doesn’t affect your bond amount, the interest you may be charged, or the monthly retention amount.
+If your assets go up or down after you have entered the home, it doesn’t affect your bond amount, the interest you may be charged, or the monthly retention amount.

 What if I move to a new aged care home?